pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-list/loanInfo/loan-information-api.md

 ##### Body Parameters

-This endpoint does not accept and HTTP body parameters.
+This endpoint does not accept any HTTP body parameters.

 #### Response